richstu/copydataset/README.md

 ## (Short) Steps for copying datasets

 Copy one of the meta_* directories to meta.
-(Not required) Copy the matching json_* directory to jsons.
+(Not required: Copy the matching json_* directory to jsons.)
 Make a results directory.
 Edit the files in the `meta` directory.
-In the mc_dataset_* files, one can also assign a SIGNAL_NAME to a dataset, which is used to be the directory name for the files.
+In the mc_dataset_* files, one can also assign a SIGNAL_NAME_DIR to a dataset, which is used to be the directory name for the files.
 Run the below commands to get information about the datasets to download.

     make_datasets_jsons.py